rabbit-ear/fold-validator/readme.md

 npm run dev
 ```

-However, this requires a nightly build of Rabbit Ear (the current dev branch).
-You can find the relative path link in `package.json`.
+However, this requires the nightly build of [Rabbit Ear](https://github.com/rabbit-ear/rabbit-ear), the current `dev` branch.
+You will see the relative path in `package.json`, ensure yours matches.
+Then this app should build just fine.

 # license